 Apache Error code 404 means “file not found”.
 This is the error code when a user requested a web page or file which does not exist on the server.
 As per the SEO perspective, it’s not good to return a 404 error code to the user even requested file doesn’t exist.

-Now, You can either configure a custom 404 error page on your server or redirect website to home page.
+Now, You can either configure a custom 404 error page on your server or redirect the website to the home page.
 In this tutorial, we will help you to create a custom 404 error page for your Apache server.

 Create A Custom 404 Error Page

-Save file and close it.
+Save the file and close it.

 Now, access any file to your domain, which doesn’t exist on the server.
 You will see the custom error page instead of the default Apache error message on your web browser.